 Then we use that $P$ is almost flat to get a morphism of almost exact sequences:

 Clearly, the second and third vertical arrows are (almost) isomorphisms, so the first vertical arrow is an almost isomorphism as well.

 {\it Step 2.
-The General Case}: The case of almost finitely presented module $M$ follows from the finitely presented case by approximating it by finitely presented ones.
-This is similar to the strategy used in Lemma~\ref{tensor-of-fp}, we leave the details to the reader. \end{proof}
+The General Case}: The case of an almost finitely presented module $M$ follows from the finitely presented case by approximating $M$ by finitely presented $R$-modules.
+This is similar to the strategy used in Lemma~\ref{tensor-of-fp}; we leave the details to the reader. \end{proof}

-The last thing that we will need is the interaction between properties of an $R$-module $M$ and its ``reduction'' $M/I$ for some finitely generated ideal $I\subset \m$.
+The last thing we will need is the interaction between properties of an $R$-module $M$ and its ``reduction'' $M/I$ for some finitely generated ideal $I\subset \m$.
 For example, we know that for an ideal $I\subset \rm{rad}(R)$ and a finite module $M$, Nakayama's lemma states that $M/I=0$ if and only if $M=0$.
 Another thing is that an $I$-adically complete module $M$ is $R$-finite if and only if $M/I$ is $R/I$-finite.
 It turns out that both facts have their ``almost'' analogues.

 \begin{lemma} Let $I\subset \m \cap \rm{rad}(R)$ be a finitely generated ideal.
 If $M$ is an almost finitely generated $R$-module such that $M/IM\simeq 0$.
 Then $M \simeq 0$.
-If $M/IM\cong^a 0$, then $M\cong^a 0$. \end{lemma} \begin{proof} We use a definition of an almost finitely generated module to find a finite submodule $N$ that contains $IM$.
-If $M/IM$ is isomorphic to the zero module, then the containment $IM \subset N \subset M$ implies that $N=M$.
+If $M/IM\cong^a 0$, then $M\cong^a 0$. \end{lemma} \begin{proof} We use the definition of an almost finitely generated module to find a finite submodule $N$ containing $IM$.
+If $M/IM$ is isomorphic to the zero module, then inclusion $IM \subset N \subset M$ implies that $N=M$.
 Thus $M$ is actually finitely generated, now we use the usual Nakayama's Lemma to finish the proof.

-If $M/IM$ is merely almost isomorphic to the zero module, then we see that the inclusion $IM \subset M$ is an almost isomorphism.
-In particular, $\m M$ is contained in $IM$.
+If $M/IM$ is merely almost isomorphic to the zero module, then we see that inclusion $IM \subset M$ is an almost isomorphism.
+In particular, $\m M$ is almost isomorphic to $IM$.
 Using that $\m^2=\m$, we obtain an {\it equality}

 Thus we can apply the argument from above to conclude that $\m M=0$.
 This finishes the proof as $\m M \cong^a M$. \end{proof}

 \begin{lemma} Let $R$ be $I$-adically complete for some finitely generated $I\subset \m$.
 Then an $I$-adically complete $R$-module $M$ is almost finitely generated if and only if $M/IM$ is almost finitely generated. \end{lemma} \begin{proof} \cite[Lemma 5.3.18]{GR} \end{proof}